 Thyroid Medication Testing

-- Thyroid recheck for felines: Check blood levels anytime as the timing of medication is not important.
+- Thyroid recheck for felines: Check blood levels anytime as the timing of the medication does not affect the test.

 - Thyroid recheck for canines: Check blood levels between 4-6 hours after pill given.